All Articles

 Proactive, seasonal home maintenance may save you money in the end.
 For example, a professional annual checkup of your air conditioning system usually costs less than $200.
 But if you allow those checkups to lapse, potential problems might go undetected and that could mean having to replace the entire system, an expense that could run in the thousands of dollars.

-Most people don’t realize you can lose around 10% of your home’s value1 if you don’t keep up with routine maintenance and repairs.
-The good news is that you only need to spend about 1 - 4% of your home’s value2 per year on upkeep.
-Remarkably, real estate agents and appraisers told Rachel Kurzius with The Washington Post, that you can protect the value of your home by taking care of a few simple maintenance items.3
+Most people don't realize your home can lose its value if you don't maintain it.
+The good news is that you only need to spend about 1-4% of your home’s value1 per year on upkeep.
+Remarkably, you may be able to protect the value of your home simply through regular, thorough home maintenance.

 Below are some tips for where to concentrate your efforts.